Bykho/BykhovskyUAVLogViewer/README.md

 ### How It Works

 **1. Data Setup**
-- User uploads flight log file (.tlog or dataflash)
+- User uploads flight log file
-- **Schema Agent** analyzes log structure and enriches it with field meanings from MAVLink/Ardupilot online documentation
+- **Schema Agent** analyzes log structure and enriches it with field meanings from MAVLink/Ardupilot online documentation (scraped using beutifulsoup)
 - System creates a database with telemetry data and metadata about what each field represents (units, types, descriptions)

 **2. Question Answering**